zmbastek/Cobblemon-Karma-Farmer/README.md

 The Cobblemon GG server can be accessed directly via the Modrinth client
   - the download for the client can be found here: https://modrinth.com/app

-Once downloaded, in the search bar you can search for 'Cobblemon GG' and it should be a pokeball logo with an Onix on it
+Once downloaded, in the search bar you can search for 'Cobblemon GG' and it should be a pokeball logo with an Onix on it.